Chargers vs. Patriots prediction, odds: 2026 Wild Card Weekend NFL picks by proven model

 The seventh-seeded Los Angeles Chargers battle the second-seeded New England Patriots in a 2026 Wild Card Weekend matchup on 'Sunday Night Football.'
 Los Angeles is coming off a 19-3 loss at Denver in Week 18, while New England cruised to a 38-10 win over the Miami Dolphins.
 The Chargers (11-6), who finished second in the AFC West, are 5-3 on the road this season.
 The Patriots (14-3), who were champions of the AFC East, are 6-3 on their home field.

 Kickoff from Gillette Stadium in Foxborough, Mass., is set for 8 p.m.
 ET.
 The Pats lead the all-time series 27-17-2, including a 3-1 edge in the postseason.
 The Patriots are 3.5-point favorites in the latest Chargers vs. Patriots odds, while the over/under for total points scored is 46.5 via DraftKings Sportsbooks.
+New England is at -198 on the money line (risk $198 to win $100).
 Before making any Patriots vs. Chargers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.